smartSenseSolutions/gaia-x-wizard-api/README.md

 This MVP covers below use cases:

 1. On-boarding in Gaia-x
-    1. Create a sub-domain for enterprise
+    1. Create a sub-domain for participant
-    2. Create SSL key-value pair for enterprise
+    2. Create SSL key-value pair for participant
     3. Create web did
     4. Create participant credentials and sign in using Gaia-x API
     5. Host public key, did.json, and participant files under the .well-known path